 The Zenith El Primero was launched just over 50 years ago, on January 10th, 1969.
 At the time, the company was still known as Zenith-Movado, and it had spent seven years developing the El Primero’s movement, the first high-frequency (36,000 vibrations per hour) automatic chronograph on the market.
 It managed to beat Seiko and the Chronomatic Group (which was comprised of Hamilton-Buren, Breitling, Heuer and Dubois Dépraz) in the race to put this innovation on collectors’ wrists.
-But later the same year, Seiko unveiled the world’s first quartz watch on December 25, 1969, starting the quartz crisis and almost obliterating the mechanical watch industry.
+But later the same year, Seiko unveiled the world’s first quartz watch, kicking off the quartz crisis that almost obliterated the mechanical watch industry.
 Two years later in 1971, Zenith was sold to Zenith Radio Corporation, the Chicago-based manufacturer of radios and TVs.
 By 1974, it would stop producing the El Primero.

 Since then, Zenith watches has struggled to separate its name from the TV business, despite having been sold in 1978 to Dixi, a company specializing in machine tooling for watchmaking, and later to LVMH at the turn of the century.
 But there’s a solid core of watch enthusiasts who have an appreciation for the brand and its place in watchmaking history—and it’s with this heritage (and its recent limited editions) that Zenith will once again grab the attention of the larger public.